awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

    1. Specify one or more request parameters for the DescribeDBInstances API action\.
 For example, this action uses the `DBInstanceIdentifier` request parameter\.

    1. Determine one or more PropertySelectors\.
 A PropertySelector is a response object that is returned by the request of this API action\.
 For example, on the [Amazon RDS methods](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html)\.
 Choose the [describe\_db\_instances](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html#RDS.Client.describe_db_instances) method and scroll down to the **Response Structure** section\. **DBInstances** is listed as a response object\.
 For the purposes of this walkthrough, specify `DBInstances` and `DBInstanceStatus` as the PropertySelectors\.
-Remember that PropertySelectors are entered by using jsonpath\.
+Remember that PropertySelectors are entered by using JSONPath\.
 This means that you format the information in the Automation document like this:

       `PropertySelector: "$.DBInstances[0].DBInstanceStatus"`\.